Most Properties in Shah Alam

 Shah Alam’s growing population has fuelled housing demand, which has grown by 38.5% after it gained city status in 2000.
 Unlike Kuala Lumpur and Petaling Jaya cities which have grown organically, Shah Alam is a structured master-planned city.

-With different sections developed such as sports, education, government administration centre, and industrial developments; housing developments are generally low density in a pleasant green environment with recreational parks like the Shah Alam National Botanical Gardens.
+With different sections developed such as sports, education, government administration center, and industrial developments; housing developments are generally low density in a pleasant green environment with recreational parks like the Shah Alam National Botanical Gardens.

 It offers an environment that promotes work-life balance – where healthy living has become a catchphrase commonly used by property developers when positioning their developments in Shah Alam.